priyaananthasankar/cloudshellinavnet/vnet_step_by_step.md

 - Create a storage account
 - Create another subnet in the VNET called storagesubnet and add a service endpoint for storage accounts.

+# Workflow 4: Test the connectivity lookup of relay endpoint and confirm it is redirecting to private link.

+Test net connection and lookup of relay namespace from laptop.